-Students taking the course through the Synchronous On-line modality (Distance Education through the Zoom software) have some additional requirements that they must fulfill to receive full credit in the course.
+Students taking the course have some additional requirements that they must fulfill to receive full credit in the course.
 These expectations are due to the nature of distance education through a distributed format that relies on internet-based virtual presence rather than physical attendance.
 Students that do not meet these expectations may be dropped from the class.
 These expectations include:

-• Working Digital Equipment - Distance students must have access to a computer with a working camera and access the internet.
+• Working Digital Equipment - Students must have access to a computer with a working camera and access the internet.
 The available internet bandwidth must be robust enough to support both voice and video.
 For attendance purposes, distance students must be connected to the internet with the computer's camera on for the entire session: students not visible to the instructor are not in attendance.

-• Appropriate Location - Distance students must find a suitable and quiet location that is free of noise and interruption when attending class.
+• Appropriate Location - Students must find a suitable and quiet location that is free of noise and interruption when attending class.
 This location may be in an office or domicile, but other business or engagement may not be conducted during the class session.
 It is expected that distance students will devote their attention to class while it is in session.

-• Appropriate Dress - Distance students should remember that they will be visible to the instructor and other students during the class session.
-So, they should take care to dress appropriately.
+• Appropriate Dress - Students should remember that they will be visible to the instructor and other students during the class session.
+So they should take care to dress appropriately.
 Formal or business wear is not required, but lounge or bed wear is discouraged.